CliMA/ClimateMachine.jl/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---

 <!--
-Thanks for reporting a bug report to CliMa, the Climate Machine!
+Thanks for reporting a bug report to CLIMA, the Climate Machine!

 Please fill in the information below.